This page replaces all previous pdf-format JVP guides for authors

 MAKING YOUR DATA AND ANALYSIS METADATA AVAILABLE AT TIME OF SUBMISSION

-We strongly urge authors to upload their matrices, results, and any other relevant files to MorphoBank.
-If authors decide to benefit from this option, insert the MorphoBank Matrix ID (Mnnnnn) and Project ID (Pnnnn) in the cover letter with a reviewer password, which can be generated on the MorphoBank project’s page.
+We require authors to upload their matrices, results, and any other relevant files to MorphoBank prior to acceptance (but not prior to first submission/review).
+Insert the MorphoBank Matrix ID (Mnnnnn) and Project ID (Pnnnn) in the cover letter with a reviewer password, which can be generated on the MorphoBank project’s page.
 Additional relevant files may also be uploaded to MorphoBank in the Documents section (morphological matrices should not go in the Documents section).
 MorphoBank users should publish the project simultaneously with publication of the paper.
 If authors do not choose to use MorphoBank, they may be able to upload their datasets as supplementary files to the journal website.
 Please contact the Senior Editors with questions about this policy.

 Parsimony Analysis